What is the Low Arousal Approach and How Can It Benefit My Family?

 Because I took my training several years ago, I continue to read books and articles that support this approach and watch short webinars to keep me in the right mindset.
 I continue to tweak my skills and increase my knowledge.
 When I understand the why of what’s happening, I deal with things calmly and with clarity.

-Parenting a child with autism is a job that lasts a lifetime.
+Parenting an autistic child is a job that lasts a lifetime.
 By building relationships, effective communication, and fostering mutual respect, your child will have a more positive relationship with you.

 Editorial Policy: Autism Awareness Centre believes that education is the key to success in assisting individuals who have autism and related disorders.
 Autism Awareness Centre’s mission is to ensure our extensive autism resource selection features the newest titles available in North America.
 Note that the information contained on this web site should not be used as a substitute for medical care and advice.